wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

+= 2.4.8 - Released on 6 Dec 2022 =
+* Fix: Expiry  date issue on particular date format.
+* Fix: Immediate coupon code creation on future send date

+= 2.4.7 - Released on 18 Nov 2022 =
+* Fix: Showing warning on Gift card preview template
+* New: Compatibility with the latest WP and WC

 = 2.4.6 - Released on 10 Nov 2022 =
 * Fix: Coupon expires 24 hours too soon
 * New: Compatibility with latest  WooCommerce (7.0.1)

 = 2.4.5 - Released on 22 Sep 2022 =
 * Fix: FIX Query Monitor issue